Rodrigossz/CV/README.md

 ### My Toolkits - Personal GitHub Repos

 Some of them are pretty simple, while others are very complete.
 The fact is, I don't like rework or a mess.
-So I save and organize everything.
+So I have everything saved and organized.

 + [Python Custom Skills Toolkit](https://github.com/Rodrigossz/Python-Custom-Skills-Toolkit)
 + [PowerShell Tooklit](https://github.com/Rodrigossz/PowerShell-Toolkit)